Saint Helena: Crown colony (1834–1981)

 By the end of 1899, St Helena was connected to London by undersea cable; this allowed for telegraph communication.
 In 1900 and 1901, over 6,000 Boer prisoners were held on the island, during the Second Anglo-Boer War.
-A 2019 report states that "no traces remain of the two POW camps", but adds that "the Boer Cemetery is a poignant spot".
+A 2019 report stated, "no traces remain of the two POW camps", but added, "the Boer Cemetery is a poignant spot".
 Among the notables were Piet Cronjé and his wife after their defeat at the Battle of Paardeberg.
 The resulting population reached an all-time high of 9,850 in 1901.
 By 1911, however, that had declined to 3,520 people.
-In 1906, the British government withdrew the garrison; when spending by the soldiers stopped, there was a negative impact on the economy.
+In 1906, the British government withdrew the garrison; the island's economy suffered when spending by the soldiers stopped.

 A local industry manufacturing fibre from New Zealand flax was successfully re-established in 1907 and generated considerable income during the First World War.
 Ascension Island was made a dependency of Saint Helena in 1922, and Tristan da Cunha followed in 1938.
-During the Second World War, the United States built Wideawake airport on Ascension in 1942, but no military use was made of Saint Helena except maintenance of its defences.
+During the Second World War, the United States built Wideawake Airport on Ascension in 1942, but no military use was made of Saint Helena except maintenance of its defences.

-Attendance at school became mandatory in 1942, for ages 5 to 15 in 1941 and the government took over control of the education system.
+Attendance at school became mandatory in 1942, for ages 5 to 15 in 1941, and the government took over control of the education system.
 The first secondary school opened in 1946.
-In the same year, the Americans built Wideawake Airfield (RAF Ascension Island) and that project generated numerous jobs for St Helena; the sale of flax for rope also generated revenue for the island.
+The American construction of Wideawake Airfield generated numerous jobs for St Helena; the sale of flax for rope also generated revenue for the island.
 However, the industry declined after 1951 because of transport costs and competition from synthetic fibres.
 The decision in 1965 by the British Post Office to use synthetic fibres for its mailbags was a further blow, contributing to the closure of the island's flax mills in 1965.

-From 1958, the Union Castle shipping line gradually reduced its service calls to the island.
-Curnow Shipping, based in Avonmouth, replaced the Union-Castle Line mailship service in 1977, using the RMS (Royal Mail Ship) St Helena which was introduced in 1989.
+From 1958, the Union-Castle shipping line gradually reduced its service calls to the island.
+Curnow Shipping, based in Avonmouth, replaced the Union-Castle Line mailship service in 1977, using the RMS St Helena, which was introduced in 1989.